 Each process workstation where open UO2 pellets are handled are periodically monitored during routine operations for airborne UO2.
-All filter papers are analysed in-house and verified by an independent external laboratory using delayed neutron activation analysis.
+Filter papers are analysed in-house and verified by an independent external laboratory using delayed neutron activation analysis.
 Workstation air sampling results are summarized in Table 8.
-Average and maximum workstation air monitoring results continue to remain negligible and well below Internal Control Levels.
+Average workstation air monitoring results continue to remain negligible and well below Internal Control Levels.
+The maximum workstation air sample was abnormally high and is an outlier in comparison to the rest of the samples.
+It was still well under the Internal Control Level, but it was suspected that the sample may have become contaminated during handling.
+This, however, could not be confirmed.
+The uranium emission stack monitor did not detect any unusual results for the time period in question.

-• • Workstation Air Monitoring 2018 2019 2020 2021 2022 Number of Different Workstations Sampled 4 4 4 6 6 Total Number of Samples Collected 49 47 47 81 46 Total Number of Samples Exceeding Internal Control Level (facility and area specific) 0 0 0 0 0 Total Number of Samples Exceeding Action Level (facility and area specific) 0 0 0 0 0 Average Concentration (dpm/m3) 0.05 0.04 0.03 0.09 0.19 Maximum Value Recorded (dpm/m3) 0.15 0.12 0.17 0.67 0.85
+- Workstation Air Monitoring 2019 2020 2021 2022 2023 Number of Different Workstations Sampled 4 4 6 6 5 Total Number of Samples Collected 47 47 81 46 64 Total Number of Samples Exceeding Internal Control Level (facility and area specific) 0 0 0 0 0 Total Number of Samples Exceeding Action Level (facility and area specific) 0 0 0 0 0 Average Concentration (dpm/m ) 0.04 0.03 0.09 0.19 0.25 Maximum Value Recorded (dpm/m ) 0.12 0.17 0.67 0.85 8.52